rkoeninger/ShenScript/docs/design.rst

 simple-error, trap-error
   Error handling works just like JavaScript, using the :js:`throw` and :js:`try` / :js:`catch` constructs.

+  Since both :js:`throw` and :js:`try` are statements in JavaScript, there are the functions :js:`raise` and :js:`trap` which contain these JavaScript constructs so they can be invoked as an expression.
+This does require the cost of an additional function call and instantiation of additional lambdas.

 defun, lambda, freeze
   All function forms build and return JavaScript functions.